Darktrace begins 75 mln pound share buyback

-Feb 1 (Reuters) - British cybersecurity firm Darktrace Plc DARK.L said on Wednesday it was commencing a buyback plan of up to 35 million shares, amounting to up to 75 million pounds ($92.36 million), which would be completed by Oct.
-31.
+Feb 1 (Reuters) - British cybersecurity firm Darktrace Plc DARK.L said on Wednesday it was commencing a buyback plan of up to 35 million shares worth 75 million pounds ($92.36 million).

-The announcement comes a day after Darktrace's shares slumped after a short-selling fund questioned its financial statements, to which the firm responded that it had full confidence in its accounting practices.
+The buyback, which according to Refinitiv data represents nearly 13% of Darktrace's shares in free float, would be completed by Oct.
+31, the group said.

+London-listed Darktrace's shares were up 1.2% as of 0850 GMT, a muted reaction following a 10% slump on Tuesday after a New York-based short-selling fund questioned the group's financial statements in a 70-page report.

 ($1 = 0.8120 pounds)